Disclosure: We earn from purchases made through us

 To find the best plumber in your area, take some time to look at their online customer reviews on Yelp, Angie’s List, HomeAdvisor or other consumer reviews websites.
 If they don’t clearly outline their pricing and estimated completion time and provide a written quote, don’t use them, even if they are the lowest bid.

-Factors to consider before buying a tankless water heater
+What you should consider before you buy a tankless water heater

 Before you go all over searching for a tankless on-demand hot water heater to buy, it is important to put the following factors into considerations, to avoid compatibility and other issues faced by many home owners.